hnhx/librex/README.md

 + Easy to setup

 # Hosting
-Hosting LibreX should be easy since no 3rd party PHP libs are used.<br/><br/>
+Hosting LibreX should be easy since no 3rd party PHP libs are used.<br/>
+All you need is PHP with the curl extension enabled.<br/><br/>
 If you want to host it just for yourself a PHP development server should be enough:
 ```
 git clone https://github.com/hnhx/librex.git